-A woman truly dedicated to the cause, she has allocated thousands of dollars in grants to the local school districts within the 22nd District.
-She also provided grants to organizations providing educational programs, such as local libraries.
-Michaelle has continued to advocate for Nassau County’s middle class and small businesses by fighting to lower property taxes, and increase public transportation services on Long Island.
+A woman truly dedicated to the cause, she has allocated thousands of dollars in grants to the local school districts of Valley Stream and Elmont.
+She also provided grants to organizations providing educational programs, and local libraries.
+She has continued to advocate for Nassau County’s middle class and small businesses by fighting to lower property taxes, raise the minimum wage, and increase public transportation services on Long Island.

-In her time in the legislature, Michaelle has been honored with numerous awards including: LIPC’s Long Islander Who Has Made a Difference Award, Recognition of Outstanding Public Service to the Dedication of Elmont and Surrounding Communities Award, The New York Library Association Senator Hugh Farley Outstanding Advocate for Libraries Award and The New York City Breastfeeding Council’s 2017 Breastfeeding Champion Award.
+In her time as a legislator, Michaelle has been honored with numerous awards including but not limited to; LIPC’s Long Islander Who Has Made a Difference Award, Recognition of Outstanding Public Service, and the Dedication to Elmont and Surrounding Communities Award.

 She completed the Robert J. Thompson Eastern Leadership Academy in which her motivational, communication and crisis-handling skills were enhanced to better serve the community.
 It is also worth noting that Michaelle is a lifetime member of AHRC, an organization that empowers people with intellectual and other developmental disabilities to live self-directed lives.